 By default the LispWorks Editor emulates GNU Emacs.
-This is often unusable for programmers familiar only with KDE/Gnome keys and behavior: for instance, a selection is not deleted on input, and most of the commonly used keys differ.
+This is often unusable for programmers familiar only with Microsoft Windows keys and behavior: for instance, a selection is not deleted on input, and most of the commonly used keys differ.

-The LispWorks editor can be switched to emulate the KDE/Gnome model instead of Emacs.
+The LispWorks editor can be switched to emulate the Microsoft Windows model instead of Emacs.

-When using KDE/Gnome emulation the main differences are:
+When using Microsoft Windows emulation the main differences are:

-- An alternate set of key bindings for the commonly-used commands. - The abort gesture for the current editor command is Esc, not Ctrl+G. - Inserted text replaces any currently selected text. - The cursor is a vertical bar rather than a block.
+- An alternate set of key bindings for the commonly-used commands. - The Alt key activates the menu bar, and does not act as Meta when used as the only modifier key. - The abort gesture for the current editor command is Esc, not Ctrl+G. - · Inserted text replaces any currently selected text. - The cursor is a vertical bar rather than a block.

-5.1 Using KDE/Gnome editor emulation
+5.1 Using Microsoft Windows editor emulation

-To switch KDE/Gnome emulation on, use the Editor or Listener tools' Preferences dialog.
+To switch Microsoft Windows emulation on, use the Editor or Listener tools' Preferences dialog.
 See the section "Configuring the editor emulation" in the Common LispWorks User Guide for details.